Measures to be undertaken for eyecare during the current era of digital and online!

 18. Exercises related to eyes should be performed by taking a break of 2 minutes.
 One should look around by moving the eyes sideways or up and down and keep the eyes closed for some time.

-19. To keep the eyes wet, specific eye-drops should be put in the eyes (post medical consultation).
+19. To keep the eyes wet, specific eye-drops should be put in the eyes (under directions of a qualified doctor).

-20. One should sit about 22 to 28 inches away from the computer screen.
+20. One should sit at a comfortable distance from the computer screen.
 Eyes get strained by sitting too close or too far away.

 21. One should ensure that the wrist remains straight while typing.